 If you are receiving a government payment, you should speak with the Department of Human Services to see if you are eligible for rent assistance.

-If you and your former partner haven’t been able to agree on who will stay in the family home, you can apply to the Court for an Order that only you be allowed to occupy the home.
+You can apply to the Court for an Order that only you be allowed to occupy the home if you and your former partner haven’t been able to agree on who will stay in the family home.
 This is called a “sole occupancy order”.

 When determining an application for sole occupancy, the Court will need to consider whether or not it is reasonable, sensible or practicable for you and your former partner to continue to live under the same roof.
 Considerations will include: